kolaban/mbio740-short-project2/README.md

 Giving use a coverage of **93.3981%** which is almost no change from our estimation prior to cleaning, which probably means that none of the reads that we removed were core to the genome that we want to assemble.

+#### Trimmomatic Software

+Trimmomatic is a trimming software that helps clean up and remove "bad" reads from your dataset.
+It does this by removing bases from either end of your reads based on various parameters that you can set.
+It also includes some helpful predefined adapters that it can remove from your reads if it finds them.
+Largely the potential biases with this is that you forget to trim your reads or trim them too much.
+Trimming too much can lead to short reads that might not work as well (or work too well) during the mapping step.
+However, if you do not trim at all you might leave e.g. adapter sequences or low quality bases in your reads that could also skew your mapping/assembly results.

 ## Spades

 Prior to assembly there was a name change for the trimmed reads using the following command.
 This was mainly done so that spades would accept the reads.